 The thickness of spray foam really depends on where it’s being applied and what you’re trying to accomplish.

-Now generically speaking, we usually recommend open cell spray foam to be 6-inches on a roof deck or ceiling and 3-inches in the walls.
+Now generically speaking, we usually recommend open cell spray foam to be 6- to 10-inches on a roof deck or ceiling and 3-inches in the walls.
 Closed cell spray foam should be 4- to 5- inches on the ceiling and 2- to 3-inches in the walls.

 This might come as a surprise to you, but honestly, this is all the spray foam it takes to get the biggest bang for your buck with the air seal and thermal resistance needed for certain areas of the home.
 We have had homeowners in the past request 10- to 12-inches of closed cell on their roof deck.